AdobeDocs/marketo.it-IT/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/navigating-the-program-schedule-view.md

    ![](assets/image2014-9-17-11-3a38-3a3.png)

-   Groovy.
    Ora potrai vedere la visualizzazione del programma.

    ![](assets/image2014-9-17-11-3a38-3a14.png)